-- The value of the first prize either in cash or prize easily converted into cash, in team or individual competitions must never exceed one third of the total value of prize money and prizes easily converted into cash, offered for the whole competition. - 2.
-In Championships, and special and compulsory competitions at the HOY, a minimum of six prizes is to be offered. - 3.
-Prizes must be distributed as set out in GR's Article 120.
+- The value of the first prize either in cash or prize easily converted into cash, in team or individual competitions must never exceed one third of the total value of prize money and prizes easily converted into cash, offered for the whole competition. - In Championships, and special and compulsory competitions at the HOY, a minimum of six prizes is to be offered.
+The sixth prize must be double the entry fee. - 3 Prizes must be distributed as set out in GR's Article 120